 Lately, Carine and Åsmund have been training under quite different conditions and climates.
 Carine has felt warm sand between her toes when jogging in Los Angeles, while Åsmund has been skiing outside of Oslo with frost in his beard.
 Which approach will pay off in the end?
 Read more about Carine’s and Åsmund’s progress and thoughts below.

-It’s now been approximately a month since this project started and I can feel the race getting closer.
-Which is a little scary because I’m finding it quite difficult to coordinate arms, legs, knees, elbows, skis AND poles to get the technique right.
+It’s now been almost a month since this project started and I can feel the race getting closer.
+This is a little scary because I’m finding it quite difficult to coordinate arms, legs, knees, elbows, skis AND poles to get the technique right.

 Now, I am back home again and will stay clear of sandy beaches, pray for more snow and concentrate on Project Årefjäll for the next two months.

-A month has passed already, and I am finally starting to see some small results from the training regime.
-While toddlers fresh from the kindergarden still snigger when they whizz past me in the skiing tracks, at least it feels like I have started moving a bit more like a skier.
-My resting-pulse is dropping as a stone too, from about 65 in the middle of December to 53 now.
-Extrapolating, by August I will probably have no pulse at all.
+A month has passed already, and I am finally starting to see some small results from the training.
+While toddlers fresh from the kindergarten still snigger when they whizz past me in the skiing tracks, at least it feels like I have started moving a bit more like a skier.